Vera: Research Phase

 Recognize the natural phase of life

 This is not a disease.
-This is a natural phase for every female and should be treated like so.
+This is a natural phase and should be treated like so.

 Consider the variety of experiences

-Every female is unique, their quality of life is unique.
+Every body is unique, their quality of life is unique.
 And because of this so will their experience be through menopause.

 Be direct and clear

 Because menopause can be a confusing time for a person, it is important to be direct and clear about what is happening and why.

 Understand that the individual must ultimately decide their own decisions.
 We simply must provide them with the tools to guide them through their experience.